jfcmacro/locjup/README.md

 # locjup

-Start a local jupyter notebook and open a corresponding browser
+Starts a local jupyter notebook and open browser with localdirectory